jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 > Mimikatz can perform the well-known operation 'Pass-The-Hash' to run a process under another credentials with NTLM hash of the user's password, instead of its real password.
 > For this, it starts a process with a fake identity, then replaces fake information (NTLM hash of the fake password) with real information (NTLM hash of the real password).

 So basically it injects the identity we provide inside a freshly spawned process.
-Here is how it happens: first we open an administrative level powershell (or cmd, it's the same) and execute Mimikatz.
+Here is how to do it: first we open an administrative level powershell (or cmd, it's the same) on the domain compromised machine and execute Mimikatz.
 Once inside it, we execute the command listed above:

 ![mimikatz1]({{site.baseurl}}/img/mimikatz1.PNG)